"Y" Is for Yesterday: Plot summary

 In 1979 Iris Lehmann steals a test to help her best friend, Poppy Earl, a fellow student at a private high school in Santa Teresa.
 In the same year four teenage boys from the school sexually assault a classmate and film the attack.
 When the tape goes missing, the suspected thief, a classmate, is murdered.
-In the investigation that follows, one student turns state's evidence and two of peers are convicted.
+In the investigation that follows, one student turns state's evidence and two of their peers are convicted.

 Fast-forward to 1989 and one of the perpetrators, Fritz McCabe, is released from prison.
 McCabe's parents receive a copy of the attack that was filmed, along with a ransom demand.
 The McCabe family calls Kinsey Millhone for help.

 In an interview with NPR on August 20, 2017, Grafton stated the basis of the book was an amalgamation of two actual events: "The origin was a case that happened in Santa Barbara, where a kid was picked up because his brother owed $1,500 to a drug dealer.
 And eventually, he was shot and killed up in the mountains.
 Second part of the plot was from a case down in Orange County, where some kids –always kids– assaulted a girl and filmed it and then circulated this bunch of photographs, which she knew nothing about until somebody told her."